-The governing body has identified two governors to have specific oversight of the school's provision for children with SEND.
-The SEND governors ensure that all governors are aware of the school's SEND provision, including the deployment of funding, equipment and personnel.
+The governing body has a governor who has specific oversight of the school's provision for children with SEND.
+The SEND governor ensure that all governors are aware of the school's SEND provision, including the deployment of funding, equipment and personnel.
 The governing body are responsible for ensuring that provision across school is of a high standard.
 They work collaboratively with the Headteacher to establish Newburgh's policy and provision for children with SEND, ensuring there is appropriate staffing and funding in place.